 Grading will be based on:

 Dates of when assignment will be due are indicated in the syllabus.
-Late assignments will not be accepted without prior arrangement with the instructor.
+There will be a grace period for late assignments (not for quizzes), but late assignments will be penalized according to the following rules:

 Students should be familiar with generalized linear models and basic probability theory.
 We also expect that students know the basic concepts for dealing with nonresponse in surveys (the difference between item and unit nonresponse, formalizing the missing data mechanism, deterministic and stochastic approaches for imputation).
 For students unfamiliar with these concepts we highly recommend to enroll in the course “Nonresponse and Imputation” before participating in this course.